Laparoscopic Performance After One Night Call: Sleep Deprivation Effects on Surgical Skills

 How Does One Night of Call Duty Affect Surgeon Performance in Laparoscopic Surgery?

 One night of call duty significantly impairs laparoscopic surgical performance, with measurable decreases in precision, speed, and increased error rates among surgeons, this research demonstrates.
-The study found that surgeons who had been on call for one night showed 23% slower task completion times, 35% more errors, and significantly reduced precision in laparoscopic simulation tasks compared to their well-rested performance.
+After a night on call, task completion times rose significantly on five of six simulator tasks: 5.4 to 7.6 seconds, 5.6 to 7.8, 6.7 to 8.1, 15.0 to 18.1, and 18.2 to 23.8 seconds (all p at or below 0.006), which is roughly 21% to 41% slower depending on the task.
 Fine motor skills, depth perception, and decision-making abilities were all compromised after sleep deprivation, with some surgeons performing at levels comparable to having a blood alcohol concentration of 0.05-0.08%.
 The research highlights critical patient safety implications and raises important questions about work hour limitations and fatigue management in surgical departments.

 Dr. Kumar’s Take

 This research addresses a critical patient safety issue that affects every surgical department.
-The 23% slower performance and 35% increase in errors after just one night of call duty are substantial impairments that could directly impact patient outcomes.
+Errors rose from 0.6 to 1.0 on the first task and from 1.4 to 3.5 on the sixth, and unnecessary movements rose from 7.8 to 9.4 and from 6.1 to 8.2.
+Those are substantial impairments after a single night on call.
 What’s particularly concerning is that these performance decrements are comparable to alcohol intoxication levels that would be considered unsafe for driving, yet we routinely expect surgeons to perform complex procedures under these conditions.
 The impairments in fine motor skills and depth perception are especially problematic for laparoscopic surgery, which requires precise hand-eye coordination and spatial awareness.
-This research provides objective evidence for what many healthcare workers have long suspected—that sleep deprivation significantly compromises clinical performance.
+This research provides objective evidence for what many healthcare workers have long suspected, that sleep deprivation significantly compromises clinical performance.
 The findings support the need for better fatigue management strategies, work hour limitations, and potentially mandatory rest periods before complex procedures.
 From a patient safety perspective, this research suggests that hospitals need to seriously consider how call schedules and sleep deprivation affect the quality of care provided.

 Key Findings